 In the post or page editor, you can click the Lasso cactus icon.
 First, the pop-up modal will ask which type of display you'd like to add.

-Clicking the "Add" button will add shortcode to your post that'll create an affiliate link display when you view it on the live site.
+Clicking the "Add" button will add the shortcode to your post that'll create an affiliate link Display when you view it on the live site.

 Adding Displays With Gutenberg

 In the post or page Gutenberg editor, create a new Lasso Block.

 From there, it works the same way as the classic editor.
 Click the block to engage the Lasso Display modal.
 Choose your display type, then the URL or Group.